-Three hours before the scan, you will receive an injection of radioactive tracer chemicals.
+You will have radioactive tracer chemicals injected 3 hours before the scan.
 You should drink plenty of fluids between the time of the injection and the scan.
 You will also be asked to empty your bladder before the scan.

-Call your doctor if you have questions about the test, your condition, or your test results.
+Call your doctor if you have any questions or concerns.

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.